 You get short-listed by insurance companies avoiding the usual games they play such as frivolous denials and constant stalling tactics because they know you know your rights.

 Reimbursements and profits are maximized by using best paying codes, and justifying them correctly in your documentation, and modifiers are applied appropriately, and staff are trained well.

 Insurance companies pay you on time with little hassle.

 Legally sound Assignment of Benefits (AOB) form that contains the correct items allowing for legal leverage in case of insurance company denials and/or patient unwillingness to pay.
-A sound AOB allows a practice to deposit checks made directly to the patient, file a complaint with the insurance commissioner.
+A sound AOB allows a practice to deposit checks made directly to the patient, file a complaint with the insurance commissioner and more.
 You must have legal tools that allow you to get paid when insurance company or the patient ever try to evade payment.

 Get notifications on course dates, locations, and FREE tips and tools!